radareorg/radare2-book/first_steps/windows_compilation.md

 1. Enter the Radare2 Conda environment
 2. Navigate to the root of the Radare2 sources (`cd radare2`)
-3. Initialize Visual Studio tooling by executing the command that matches the version of Visual Studio installed on your machine and the version of Radare2 you wish to install:
+3. Initialize Visual Studio tooling by executing the command below that matches the version of Visual Studio installed on your machine and the version of Radare2 you wish to install:

     * **Visual Studio 2015:**

-        Note: For the 64-bit version, change only the x86 at the end to x64 below.
+        Note: For the 64-bit version change only the `x86` at the very end of the command below to `x64`.

         `"%ProgramFiles(x86)%\Microsoft Visual Studio 14.0\VC\vcvarsall.bat" x86`

     * **Visual Studio 2017:**

-        Note 1: Change `Community` to either `Professional` or `Enterprise` below depending on the version installed.
+        Note 1: Change `Community` to either `Professional` or `Enterprise` in the command below depending on the version installed.

-        Note 2: Change `vcvars32.bat` to `vcvars64.bat` below for the 64-bit version.
+        Note 2: Change `vcvars32.bat` to `vcvars64.bat` in the command below for the 64-bit version.

          `"%ProgramFiles(x86)%\Microsoft Visual Studio\2017\Community\VC\Auxiliary\Build\vcvars32.bat"`

     * **Visual Studio Preview:**

-        Note 1: Change `Community` to either `Professional` or `Enterprise` below depending on the version installed.
+        Note 1: Change `Community` to either `Professional` or `Enterprise` in the command below depending on the version installed.

-        Note 2: Change `vcvars32.bat` to `vcvars64.bat` below for the 64-bit version.
+        Note 2: Change `vcvars32.bat` to `vcvars64.bat` in the command below for the 64-bit version.

         `"%ProgramFiles(x86)%\Microsoft Visual Studio\Preview\Community\VC\Auxiliary\Build\vcvars32.bat"`

 4. Generate the build system with Meson:

-  Note 1: Change `debug` to `release` below depending on whether the latest or release version is desired.
+  Note 1: Change `debug` to `release` in the command below depending on whether the latest version or release version is desired.

-  Note 2: If you are using visual studio 2017, you can change `vs2015` to `vs2017`.
+  Note 2: If you are using visual studio 2017, you can change swap `vs2015` for `vs2017`.

   `meson build --buildtype debug --backend vs2015 --prefix %cd%\dest`